 ...As exemplified by Mala Pandurang’s book Vikram Seth: Multiple Locations, Multiple Affiliations (2011), the problem of location, which I shall further develop in the rest of this essay, is the one insistent question that runs throughout current critical appraisals of Seth’s work: where does one place Vikram Seth?

 Why not place him where he has placed himself- viz. in Rishi Sunak's England?
 Some Khattris are posh British peeps while others may be American or Hindu or whatever.
 They are a talented, hard working, people just like the English and the Japanese and the Nigerians.
 Obviously, there must be some stupid and shitty Khattris.
-They may well write novels or poetry as unreadable as mine but they will never be Iyers nor advance the great cause to which I've dedicated my life- viz. securing Educationally Backward Status for Tambrams.
+They may well write novels or poetry as unreadable as mine but they will never become Iyers nor advance the great cause to which I've dedicated my life- viz. securing Educationally Backward Status for Tambrams.

 Where does he belong and whom does he address?
 Pandurang states that “An Equal Music fits well into the category of an emerging post-struggle ‘global’ literature”.